EUMETNET/eurodeo.github.io/_pages/about.markdown

 ## Project Aims & Goals

 The project makes meteorological High Value Datasets easily available with an aim to bring new data to businesses, public administrations and citizens.
-The project reinforces the European public meteorological data infrastructure and enhances the providers’ digital capacity to share data.
+It reinforces the European public meteorological data infrastructure and enhances the providers’ digital capacity to share data.
+Furthermore, the project also fosters the engagement between data providers and data users for enhancing the understanding of technical solutions to be available for sharing and accessing the datasets.

 The project strengthens the capacity of the European meteorological data providers to comply with the HVD Implementing Regulation by:
 - Developing a user interface